sagemath/sagewiki_to_gh-2022-10-10/Publications_using_SAGE.md

 ['MPFI', 'ginac', 'GMP', 'Maxima']
 }}}

-Similarly, consider finding out who wrote the Sage code you're using and acknowledge them explicitly as well.
+Similarly, consider finding out who wrote the SageMath code that you are using and acknowledge them explicitly as well.

 === EndNote (RIS file) ===